ropensci/mctq/README.md

 After you data is all set, just use the `mctq` functions below to process it.

-Note that `mctq` uses a similar naming pattern as those used in the MCTQ articles, that make it easy to find and apply any computation necessary.
+Note that `mctq` uses a similar naming scheme as those used in the MCTQ articles, that make it easy to find and apply any computation necessary.

 For basic MCTQ computation, use: